-- place of residence and office address; - the date(s) when and court(s) where previously admitted; - legal training and trial experience; - whether the applicant has ever been held in contempt of court, censured, suspended or disbarred by any court and, if so, the facts and circumstances connected therewith; and

-- that the applicant is familiar with the provisions of the Judicial Code (Title 28 U.S.C.), which pertain to the jurisdiction of, and practice in, the United States District Courts; the Federal Rules of Civil Procedure and the Federal Rules of Evidence for the District Courts; the Federal Rules of Criminal Procedure for the District Courts; the Local Rules of the District Court for the Northern District of New York; and the N.Y.S.
+- place of residence and office address; - the date(s) when and court(s) where previously admitted; - legal training and trial experience; - whether the applicant has ever been held in contempt of court, censured, suspended or disbarred by any court and, if so, the facts and circumstances connected therewith; and - that the applicant is familiar with the provisions of the Judicial Code (Title 28 U.S.C.), which pertain to the jurisdiction of, and practice in, the United States District Courts; the Federal Rules of Civil Procedure and the Federal Rules of Evidence for the District Courts; the Federal Rules of Criminal Procedure for the District Courts; the Local Rules of the District Court for the Northern District of New York; and the N.Y.S.
 Lawyer's Code of Professional Responsibility.
 The applicant shall further affirm faithful adherence to these Rules and responsibilities. - 2.
 Affidavit of Sponsor.
 The sponsor must be a member in good standing of the bar of the Northern District of New York who has personal knowledge of the petitioner's background and character.
 A form Affidavit of Sponsor is available from the Clerk's office. - 3.
 Attorney E-Filing Registration Form.
 The E-Filing Registration Form must be in the form the Clerk prescribes, which sets forth the attorney's current office address(es); telephone and fax number(s), and e-mail address.
 A copy of the Attorney E-Filing Registration Form is available on the Court's webpage at "www.nynd.uscourts.gov."
 See subdivision (e) for requirements when information on the Registration Form changes. - 4.
 Certificate of Good Standing.
 The certificate of good standing must be dated within six (6) months of the date of admission. - 5.
 The Required Fee.
-As prescribed by and pursuant to the Judicial Conference of the United States and the Rules of this Court, the fee for admission to the bar is \$150.00.
+As prescribed by and pursuant to the Judicial Conference of the United States and the Rules of this Court, the fee for admission to the bar is \$200.00.
+This fee includes the fee set by the Judicial Conference of \$150.00 plus an additional fee set by the Court of \$50.00 unless the Chief Judge waives such additional fee upon a showing of good cause.

-In addition to the initial admission fee, there shall be a \$30.00 biennial registration fee.
+In addition to the initial admission fee, there shall be a \$50.00 biennial registration fee.
 This fee shall be due and owning on June 1, 2001, and every two years thereafter unless the Board of Judges directs otherwise.
 Failure to remit this fee will result in the removal of the non-paying attorney from the Court's bar roll.
 Should the payment of this biennial fee present a significant financial hardship, an attorney may request, by submitting an application to the Chief Judge, that the biennial registration fee be waived.

-The Clerk shall deposit the additional \$30.00 fee required for admission to the bar and the \$30.00 biennial registration fee into the District Court Fund.
+The Clerk of the Court shall deposit the additional \$50.00 fee required for admission to the bar and the \$50.00 biennial registration fee into the District Court Fund.
 The Clerk shall be the trustee of the Fund, and the monies deposited in the Fund shall be used only for the benefit of the bench and bar in the administration of justice.
-All withdrawals from the Fund require the approval of the Chief Judge or a judge designated by the Chief Judge to authorize the withdrawals.
+All withdrawals from the Fund require the approval of the Chief Judge or a judge whom the Chief Judge has designated to authorize the withdrawals.

 The admission fees and biennial registration fees are waived for all attorneys in the employ of the United States Government.

-The biennial registration fees only are waived for all attorneys employed by state and local public sector entities.
+Only the biennial registration fees are waived for all attorneys employed by state and local public sector entities.